|Nutrition Facts (per serving)|

 Heat a heavy-bottomed, nonstick sauté pan over medium-low heat.
 Add the butter and let it melt.

 When the butter in the pan is hot enough to make a drop of water hiss, pour in the eggs.
 Don't stir.
 Let the eggs cook for up to a minute or until the bottom starts to set but doesn't brown.

 With a heat-resistant rubber spatula, gently push one edge of the egg into the center while tilting the pan to allow the still liquid egg to flow in underneath.
 Repeat with the other edges, until there's no liquid left.

 Transfer to a plate when the eggs are set but still moist and soft.
 Eggs are delicate, so they'll continue to cook for a few moments after they're on the plate.
 Serve immediately and enjoy.

 - Additional ingredients, especially ones with a lot of moisture like tomatoes or onions, can throw off the timing, and your eggs may turn out watery.
 To prevent this, sauté those items separately to cook off the water before adding them to your eggs.

 - Make it easy on yourself and cook your eggs in a nonstick sauté pan.
-Use a heat-resistant silicone spatula.
-You need it to be heat resistant so that it doesn't melt and made of silicone so that it doesn't scratch the pan.
+Use a heat-resistant silicone spatula so it doesn't melt or scratch the pan.